To inform our practical programme and advance academic knowledge, we are conducting a multi-year research project in character and moral formation.

 This group is open to postgraduates at the University of Oxford.
 Postgraduate students from all disciplines and programs are welcome to attend.
 No specific academic qualifications are required, except an eagerness to explore interesting books and engage thoughtfully and respectfully.
 The group will meet twice a term – one week to discuss the novel and the next week to watch the film.

-The group is organized by Dr Jonathan Brant, Executive Director of Oxford Character Project, and Dr Michael Lamb, McDonald-Templeton Post-Doctoral Fellow.
-For more information or to join the mailing list, email Jonathan ([email protected]) or Michael ([email protected]).
+The group is organized by Dr Jonathan Brant, Founding Director of the Oxford Character Project.
+For more information or to join the mailing list, email Jonathan ([email protected]).

 Publications and Bibliography